DataDog/integrations-core/aspdotnet/README.md

 Get metrics from ASP.NET service in real time to:

-- Visualize and monitor ASP.NET states
+- Visualize and monitor ASP.NET states.
 - Be notified about ASP.NET failovers and events.

 ## Setup